-Not everyone wants their vacation to PEI to revolve around L.M.
+Not everyone wants their vacation to Prince Edward Island to revolve around L.M.
 Montgomery’s Anne of Green Gables books and characters.
 It’s easy to avoid the red-haired frenzy and slow down on this peaceful island, which is perfect for relaxing or rejuvenating, inhaling the sea air and remembering what vacationing is really about.

 01 of 09